jooby-project/jooby/md/doc/security/security.md

 # security

-Find here available modules for securing your application but also authenticate and authorize users.
+These are the available modules for securing your application and to authenticate and authorize users.

 ## pac4j